-As BlackRock’s Larry Fink put it, “Climate change has become a defining factor in companies’ long-term prospects.”
+The world of environmental, social and governance metrics and ratings is on an incredible trajectory.
+Largely in response to rising investor interest, growing numbers of organizations are focusing their attention on ESG performance.
+As Blackrock’s Larry Fink put it “Climate Change has become a defining factor in companies’ long term prospects.
+As a result, ESG has moved from the margins to the mainstream.
 Now more than ever before, companies are expected to report their ESG performance, and failure to take ESG risks seriously could result in a range of negative impacts for firms, stretching from shareholder action at Annual General Meetings to exclusion or divestment from asset managers.

-Growing environmental impacts and resource constraints, coupled with constantly shifting technology and regulatory landscapes, mean that organizations must report on an ever-increasing range of ESG frameworks.
+The growing importance of ESG mean that organizations must report on an ever-increasing range of different frameworks.
 But how do these ESG guidance and reporting frameworks compare, and how can organizations better prepare?

 ESG frameworks and materiality

-To distinguish between guidance and reporting frameworks, it’s important to view each option through the lenses of materiality and impact, based who the intended audience is (for example, investors, boards, insurers, creditors, employees, governments, auditors), and how they intend to use the information disclosed (to make financial decisions, compare performance between organizations, or to ensure compliance) .
+The decision on which framework to report under should ultimately come down to the questions of materiality and relevance, which can be assessed in the first instance by considering the intended audience (for example, investors, boards, insurers, creditors, employees, governments, auditors) and what they will do with the information (to make financial decisions, compare performance between organizations, or to ensure compliance).

 In addition to reporting and guidance frameworks, there has been a noticeable rise in companies making carbon reduction commitments.
 Pledge platforms & ratings tools provide mechanisms for organizations to make public pledges to commitments to carbon reduction, and to measure their commitment with supporting ratings tools.
 Examples include the Science Based Targets Initiative, RE100, and the World GBC Net Zero Buildings Commitment.
 We cover pledge platforms and related rating tools in this blog.